JohnImril/sunset/README.md

 ### Running the Project

-To start the development server, run: `npm start`
+To start the development server, run: `npm run dev`

 The application will be available at `http://localhost:3000`.